 Is it for you?
 Menorca is ideal for families, romantic and scenery seeking couples young and old who want the perfect beach holiday and more.
-It has purposely avoided the brashness and noise of mass packaged holiday resorts prefering a blanced mix of nature, relaxation and tradition.
-It is small scale dont expoert shopping centres, theme parks or extensive Waterparks
+It has purposely avoided the brashness and noise of mass packaged holiday resorts prefering a balanced mix of nature, relaxation and tradition.

 Few holiday destinations have managed to retain their original charm, attraction and culture under the pressure of tourism.
-Menorca is one of the few exceptions and is typically less than a 2.5 hour flight away.
+Menorca is one of the few exceptions and is typically less than a 2.5 hour flight from the U.K.

 Menorca is considerably quieter than Mallorca or Ibiza, and so perhaps more suited to those with young families and couples wanting to combine beautiful beaches, scenery with select nighlife.
 Even the few purpose built holiday resorts are peaceful, as there is no over emphasis on loud nightlife.
 Menorca is rather more tuned into relaxation and rest than dancing into the early hours, but there are still plenty of places where you can let your hair down if you wish to.

 Too often you will find that holiday destinations force you to make compromises.
 If you wanted safe beaches complete with all facilities then you would have to forget dreaming about lying practically alone on remote virgin beaches.
 If you wanted to enjoy sun filled mediteranean lifestyle, browsing and shopping, or dancing the night away then you would have to forget about walking or cycling in beautiful, ever changing landscapes, alive with wildlife and history.

 ...But not here.